floradsilva/login/README.md

     * For all the alerts use [SweetAlert2](https://www.npmjs.com/package/sweetalert2) **npm** package.
 Make inclusion in gulp file and not to copy paste it directly to the public folder.

 * **Validation and jQuery Validator**
+    * For server side validation create all the validation rule in a `Validator` class.
+    * Rules of validation are as follow:
+      * username: only alpha numeric.
+It should be unique(uniquiness must not be handled in Validator class). min 4 char - max 10 char
+      * name: alpha and spaces and ' to support some christian surnames.
+      * phone number: rules and format for indian mobile number must be applied. it must support number format starting with (+91)(10 digit) or (0)(10 digit) or (nothing)(10 digit)
+      * password: only strong passwords allowed.
+Strong password are password with atleast one Alph, one muberic and one special char from `!@#$%^&*`.
+Spaces are not allowed. min 4 char max - 20 char.
+      * Email: Validated for standard email formats.
+      * gender: required.
+      * required: all the above fields are maditory so there should be a validator rule for required.
+    * You must do the same validation at client side using jQuery Validator.

 * **Unit Testing**